Osimhen named in Napoli squad to face Parma | Goal.com

 The ex-Wolfsburg man kicked off his career in Gattuso's team with an eight-minute hat-trick against L'Aquila - an encounter that ended 11-0.

-Again, he found the net thrice as Stadio San Paolo giants hit Serie C club Teramo 4-0 as they ended their pre-season training camp in Castel di Sangro on a flying note.
+Again, he found the net thrice as the Stadio San Paolo giants beat Serie C club Teramo 4-0 as they ended their pre-season training camp in Castel di Sangro on a flying note.

 The 21-year-old’s goalscoring start to life at the club has caught the attention of the Archbishop of Naples, Crescenzio Sepe, and he hopes to see the Nigerian score more goals.